 As the world of education changes, Home Learning is more important than ever.
 So, what are the five most important reasons Home Learning is important in modern education?

-GCSE courses are moving away from ‘controlled assessments’ meaning a greater emphasis on exams.
-Home Learning supports retention of information to develop long term memory, which increases the chances of success for examinations.
+GCSE courses are no longer assessed through ‘controlled assessments’ meaning a greater emphasis on exams.
+Home Learning supports retention of information to develop long-term memory, which increases the chances of success for examinations.

 Beyond academic success, important life skills can be learnt through independent study.
 Only by working without the support of teachers can pupils learn how to self-manage and find answers for themselves.